 - 7Should we let students eat dried fruit in class?

 The sugars found in fresh fruit and vegetables are safe for teeth.
-Although dried fruits, such as sultanas and dried aprictos, contain natural sugars, the sugars are more concentrated than in fresh fruit and these foods tend to cling to teeth.
+Although dried fruits, such as sultanas and dried apricots, contain natural sugars, the sugars are more concentrated than in fresh fruit and tend to cling to teeth.
 This can increase the risk of tooth decay.
-Although dried fruit is permitted, it is not recommended.
-Fresh fruit or vegetables are the best choice.
+Although dried fruit is permitted, fresh fruit or vegetables are the best choice for Crunch&Sip.

 - 8Can we replace fresh fruit and vegetables or water with juice?